isomerpages/moe-cjc/_admission/Financial Assistance.md

 </p>
 <p>Application for FAS is through the year, in order to qualify for FAS with
-effect from April 2025, please submit the completed application form with all required supporting documents to the General Office by 28 February 2025.</p>
+effect from April 2025, please submit the completed application form with all required supporting documents by 28 February 2025.</p>
 <h4><strong>Income Family Micro-Insurance and Savings Scheme (IFMISS)</strong></h4>
 <p>For pupils attending a local Government or Government-aided primary school
 and is an MOE Financial Assistance Scheme (MOE-FAS) recipient:</p>